-The Yiynova MVP22U is probably the closest budget version of the Wacom Cintiq 13HD there is.
+The Yiynova MVP22U is probably the closest budget version of the Wacom Cintiq 13HD there is and a great drawing tablet with a screen.
 It doesn’t have the same price tag, but it certainly comes close to performance and quality.
 The Yiynova MVP22U is definitely the best Cintiq alternative, as it has a lot of the same features and capabilities of the Cintiq.

 It has the larger screen at 21.5” as well as UC-Logic technology.
 Ideal for illustration, animation, digital art, architecture and industrial design.
 The only concern we had with this model is that it still remains relatively unknown, which could lead to worries about reliability in the long run.

 - Yiynova MVP22UHD+IPS(V3) Tablet Monitor

 - Power adapter, power cord, snap-in pen holder